 As an industry, we can evangelize and innovate on the cultural shifts — in-office and at home.
 Organizations are now realizing that flexible working works and benefits employees, and many think we’ll start to see better talent retention and acquisition.
 We need to keep relaying that message out to organizations, the panel argued today.
 What’s exciting is that our industry can (and will) continue forward with even more innovations coming out of this.

-If you missed today’s UCC Day Collaboration Session, I have news: You can still register to view the LAVNCH EMEA archives!
-Register here.
+If you missed this UCC Day Collaboration Session, we have news: You can still register to view the LAVNCH EMEA archives!
+Register here before catching the next story: